 Good to know!

 The sugar level in corn begins to decrease as soon as the cob is picked.
-The corncob will then have its best taste during the eight first hours, so if you are lucky enough to live close to a corn farm, go and buy it directly there!
+The corncob will taste the best during the first eight hours, so if you are lucky enough to live close to a corn farm, go and buy it directly there!